hakimshifat/ONotes1/Chemical Bonding.md

 3. Number of Hybridized Orbital is equal to the number of Orbital that participated
 4. The Hybrid orbital assume/follows the direction of dominating orbitals
 5. Orbitals undergoes hybridization not the orbitals
-6. The electron waves in hybrid orbitals repel each other and thus tend to be farthest p
+6. The electron waves in hybrid orbitals repel each other and thus tend to be farthest apart

 ## For next Class
 - [ ]